nevash-gobin/myAdvisorDev/README.md

 It aims to replace the current system of advising to an automated and faster system for greater convenience and efficiency.

 This project is part of the Computer Science Programme at the University of the West Indies.
-The project will be worked on by:
+The project was originally worked on by:
 - Seth Timothy
 - Matthew Christian
 - Nevash Gobin
 - Akeel Henry

+The following members continued to work on the project:
+Alexis Pitypaul
+Shalana Seuraj

 The system would be designed using a PERN Stack architecture PostgreSQL